walker-tx/svelte5-tanstack-table-reference/src/lib/table/README.md

       header: 'Select',
       cell: ({ row }) =>
         renderComponent(TableCheckbox, {
-          // this should only be necessary if you're applying an initial state to the table.
+          // In this case, `row.getIsSelected()` is only needed if you're starting with an
+          // initial state.
           checked: row.getIsSelected(),
           onchange: () => {
             row.toggleSelected();